1994–95 Boston Celtics season

 The 1994–95 Boston Celtics season was the 49th season for the Boston Celtics in the National Basketball Association.
 This was the Celtics' first season since the 1979–80 season without long-time center Robert Parish, who left as a free agent to the Charlotte Hornets.
-It was also the team's final season of play at the Boston Garden, as well as playing occasional home games at the Hartford Civic Center in Hartford, Connecticut.
+It was also the team's final season in which they played their home games at the Boston Garden, as well as playing occasional home games at the Hartford Civic Center in Hartford, Connecticut.

+Season summary

+Off-season

-After missing the playoffs the previous season, the Celtics received the ninth overall pick in the 1994 NBA draft, and selected center Eric Montross from the University of North Carolina.
-Prior to the season, the Celtics signed free agent All-Star forward Dominique Wilkins (a controversial move late in Wilkins' career), signed free agents Pervis Ellison, second-year guard David Wesley and rookie guard Greg Minor, and acquired Blue Edwards and Derek Strong from the Milwaukee Bucks.
+After missing the NBA playoffs the previous season, the Celtics received the ninth overall pick in the 1994 NBA draft, and selected center Eric Montross from the University of North Carolina.
+During the off-season, the Celtics signed free agent All-Star forward Dominique Wilkins, which was a controversial move, signed free agents Pervis Ellison, second-year guard David Wesley, and rookie shooting guard Greg Minor from the University of Louisville; the team also acquired Blue Edwards and Derek Strong from the Milwaukee Bucks on draft day.